-Any of these feelings and behaviours can cause problems in daily life and left untreated, only grow worse.
-Over time, anxiety affects school, work, earning ability, and even relationships.
+About one in four teens suffer at least one anxiety attack.
+Some experience these crippling attacks on a more frequent basis, such as weekly or daily.
+These feelings and behaviours can cause problems in daily life and, left untreated, only worsen.
+Over time, teen anxiety affects school, work, earning ability, and even relationships.

-Generalized Anxiety Disorder
+Generalised Anxiety Disorder

 GAD involves day-to-day worry that lasts for long periods of time.
 Teens with this condition suffer emotional stress and a range of other symptoms common to GAD.
 Low self-esteem and worry are two of the biggest signs of the disorder.